srdusr/notes/tools/ssh.md

 `$ nmcli -p device show`
 ** Windows
 `$ ipconfig`
-> NOTE: The IP Address we use will usually be the one not similar 127.0.0.1 but rather a different string of numbers, ignore any forward slash and the numbers after it
+> NOTE: The IP Address we use will usually be the one not similar to 127.0.0.1 but rather a different string of numbers, ignore any forward slash and the numbers after it
 > Example:
 > `$ ip addr show | grep "inet "`
 ```bash